MahmoudElshahatt/MovieApp/README.md

 # Description

-It is a very good looking app that shows popular films and movies with RecyclerView and Horizental Slider, It also shows the detials about every movie.
+It is a very good looking app that shows popular films and movies, It also shows the detials about every movie like the actors and the story.

 **Note**: the data in the app is fake.